dmfay/massive-js/docs/criteria.md

 ## JSON Traversal

-Massive supports searching in JSON and JSONB fields using the common traversal operators.
-You can quote fields yourself or leave it up to the parser.
+Massive supports searching in JSON and JSONB fields using idiomatic JavaScript paths.
+Use dots to traverse fields, and [] brackets to denote array indices.
+JSON traversal may be combined with SQL operations and casts (the cast applies to the value in the JSON field at the specified path, not to the JSON field itself).

-JSON traversal operators and SQL operations may be combined.

-`field ->> key` generates a predicate in the `WHERE` clause testing the value at `field.key`.

-`field #>> {one, two, three}` generates a predicate in the `WHERE` clause testing the deeply-nested value at `field.one.two.three`.